 Care is provided through a coordinated team of hepatologists, oncologists, radiologists, and surgeons.

-Radiotherapy uses focused energy beams to shrink tumours and relieve symptoms.
+Focused energy beams to shrink tumours and relieve symptoms

-Chemotherapy uses anti-cancer medicines to slow or control tumour growth.
+Anti-cancer medicines to slow or control tumour growth

-Targeted treatments act on specific genetic or molecular changes within cancer cells.
+Acts on specific genetic or molecular changes within cancer cells

-Immunotherapy helps the body’s immune system recognise and attack cancer cells.
+Helps the immune system recognise and attack cancer cells

 At Leaders in Liver Health, patients benefit from close collaboration between liver specialists, cancer doctors, surgeons, and imaging experts.
 This team approach ensures that every patient receives comprehensive, personalised care.

-Outcomes for gallbladder and bile duct cancer vary widely from person to person.
-Cancers diagnosed at an early stage are generally easier to treat and are associated with better long-term results.
-Good liver function also plays an important role in recovery, as it allows patients to tolerate treatment more safely and effectively.
-The type of treatment received and a patient’s overall health are also key factors in determining response to therapy.
+Outcomes vary widely from person to person.
+Cancers diagnosed at an early stage are generally easier to treat and associated with better long-term results.
+Good liver function, type of treatment, and overall health are key factors in determining response to therapy.

 Our London-based hepatology team works with leading UK oncologists to offer accurate diagnosis, evidence-based therapy, and patient-centred care.